RCA Records: 1970s

 In order to publish music in Japan, RCA collaborated with the Victor Company of Japan's publishing wing Victor Musical Industries Inc. in 1975 to found Japanese record label RVC.

-Beginning in late 1976, the RCA Corporation revived the Nipper/His Master's Voice trademark.
-RCA Records reinstated Nipper to most (Victor, Victrola, Red Seal and Special Products) record labels (in addition to returning to the traditional black label color for popular releases) in countries where RCA held the rights to the Nipper/His Master's Voice trademark.
-Nipper was once again widely used in RCA newspaper and magazine advertisements as well as store displays and promotional items such as T-shirts caps, posters, coin banks, keychains, watches, coffee mugs and stuffed toys.
-The trademark was also restored to RCA stationery, shipping cartons and delivery and service trucks.
+In October 1976, the RCA Corporation announced the revival of the Nipper/His Master's Voice trademark.
+In mid-1976, RCA Records began reinstating Nipper to most (Victor, Victrola, Red Seal and Special Products) record labels (in addition to returning to the traditional black label color for popular releases) in countries where RCA held the rights to the Nipper/His Master's Voice trademark.
+Nipper was once again widely used in RCA newspaper and magazine advertisements and sales literature, as well as store displays and promotional items such as T-shirts caps, posters, coin banks, keychains, watches, coffee mugs and stuffed toys.
+The trademark was also restored to RCA stationery, shipping cartons and company vehicles.